drvinceknight/unpeudemath/_posts/2016-10-29-anscombes-quartet-variability-and-ciw.md

 When studying queues, as well as building analytical models it is possible to simulate the process using pseudo random number generators.
-One piece of software (the main developer being [Paul Harper](http://www.profpaulharper.com/) and my PhD student: [Geraint Palmer](http://www.geraintianpalmer.org.uk/)) that allows for this is [ciw](http://ciw.readthedocs.io/en/latest/) (the name is Welsh for queue! :)).
+One piece of software (the main developer being [Geraint Palmer](http://www.geraintianpalmer.org.uk/) who is studying for his PhD with [Paul Harper](http://www.profpaulharper.com/) and I) that allows for this is [ciw](http://ciw.readthedocs.io/en/latest/) (the name is Welsh for queue! :)).

 What I'll do in the rest of this post is build a simulation model of a single